Recap: Person Of Interest S 01 E 04

 - He Who Fights Monsters: This is Reese's advice to Tillman, to try and convince her not to murder Benton.
 He's speaking from experience.

-- Naughty by Night: Averted; Tillman's nighttime social life is actually a cover so she can zero in on Benton.
+- Naughty by Night: Subverted; Tillman's nighttime social life is actually a cover so she can zero in on Benton.

 - Percussive Pickpocket: How Reese gets Benton's wallet.